 1. Young people must develop real communication skills.

-The average teenager today spends nine hours a day in front of screens.
-(Yes, you read that correctly.)
-They need face-to-face communication, you say?
-Don’t worry—that’s now available through apps like Snapchat!
-On the contrary, we are realizing more all the time the degree to which the digital life is an artificial one; what we really need is to engage with real people about real issues, which can only happen through genuine personal interaction.
+The average teenager today spends nine hours a day in front of screens—not including time for schoolwork.
+Some may assume that apps like Snapchat and Instagram provide all of the social interaction they need.
+On the contrary, we are realizing more all the time the degree to which the digital life is an artificial one.
+What we really need is to engage with real people about real issues, which can only happen through genuine personal interaction.
 In school, a robust rhetoric curriculum—of which the senior thesis is only part—develops the skills needed for high-quality face-to-face discussion and debate, providing opportunities for both formal and informal public speaking.

 Many students realize the extent to which these crucial skills will benefit them for years to come.
-Looking back on the senior thesis project, another student told me last year, “The most valuable part was when I had to defend my topic and promote it in front of a panel of judges, because this setting has so many practical life lessons.
+Looking back on the senior thesis project, another of our graduates told me, “The most valuable part was when I had to defend my topic and promote it in front of a panel of judges, because this setting has so many practical life lessons.
 From pitching a new idea to a committee for your job, or even just sitting down in a job interview, this setting will be recurring in life, and it’s a great skill to have already been able to practice as a high schooler.”

 2. Young people must calmly but vigorously defend their beliefs and ideas.